aletheia-foundation/aletheia-app/README.md

 npm run lint
 ```

-Tests run in a browser with karma
+Tests run in a browser with karma.

 ```bash
   # while `npm run ethereum-local` and `npm run ipfs-local` are running in two other tabs: